CondeD/CondeD/README.md

-👋 Hi, I’m @CondeD
+- 👋 Hi, I’m @CondeD\n
-👀 I’m interested in Python and Flutter (testing Flet) 🌱 I’m currently learning Flet on Python
+- 👀 I’m interested in Python and Flutter (testing Flet)\n 🌱 I’m currently learning Flet on Python\n
-💞️ I’m looking to collaborate on Project Management; I'm an Agile expert 📫 Reach me via LinkedIn at https://www.linkedin.com/in/engdavidconde
+💞️ I’m looking to collaborate on Project Management; I'm an Agile expert\n 📫 Reach me via LinkedIn at https://www.linkedin.com/in/engdavidconde\n

 <!---
 CondeD/CondeD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.